Help restore Mistybank’s native paradise and share our creative rural life in Monga, Australia

 We also have good spaces for people who might be happy to camp too.
 The hut really only accommodates two people to sleep - so we could only take more than that if people are willing to camp out.

-We provide food, some as shared meal, some that they have access to at their convenience in the main house, and some they will prepare for themselves with ingredients we provide.
+We provide food, some as shared meals, some that you will be able to access to at your convenience in the main house, and some they you prepare for yourselves.

 • What else ...